Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 ## My life philosophy

 First, I want to admit my ignorance.
 Everyone carries their own bias and all of us are constained by the perspectives we start with.
+Thanks for my girlfriend Zhiqi to point out my question
 My journey so far can be divided into three stages, each revealign something different about myself and my major knowledge level.

 ### First stage: idealizing industry